quark-bot-discord/languages/.github/CONTRIBUTING.md

 #### Create a new issue

-If you spot a problem with the langues, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
+If you spot a **major** problem with the languages, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue doesn't exist, you can open a new issue [here](https://github.com/quark-bot-discord/languages/issues/new/choose).
+If your issue isn't major, just make your changes and open a pull request.

 #### Solve an issue